minoobeyzavi/Transpara/Druid/streamingData.md

 -L              If server has been moved, redo request on the new location.
 -H              Extra header to include in the request.
 -X              Custom request method.
+-O              Write output to <file> instead of stdout.
 Post            Post request.
 --data-binary   Post data exactly as specified with no extra processing.
 @               What comes after @ is the file name.